YEEthanCC/AgentBuilder-EN/Extension/Code-Based_Extension/External_Data_Tool.md

 # External Data Tool

 External data tools are used to fetch additional data from external sources after the end user submits data, and then assemble this data into prompts as additional context information for the LLM.
-Dify provides a default tool for external API calls.
+AgentBuilder provides a default tool for external API calls.

-For developers deploying Dify locally, to meet more customized needs or to avoid developing an additional API Server, you can directly insert custom external data tool logic in the form of a plugin based on the Dify service.
+For developers deploying AgentBuilder locally, to meet more customized needs or to avoid developing an additional API Server, you can directly insert custom external data tool logic in the form of a plugin based on the AgentBuilder service.
 After extending custom tools, your custom tool options will be added to the dropdown list of tool types, and team members can use these custom tools to fetch external data.

 ## Quick Start